 You are starting up a new company in the Netherlands and you have a certain growth expectation?
 In that case, you will probably need to have some sort of funding.
 If you are not financing your business yourself, you should look for external funding possibilities.

 Luckily, the Netherlands offers a wide variety of funding networks, platforms, venture capital firms, individual investors and of course banks who can help you out.
 Our own experience shows that it is difficult to get a good overview of the financing options for a foreign small or medium-sized business.
 That is because there is an enormous number of parties active in the Dutch funding market.
 On top of that, the focus is on Dutch businesses.
 This can make it feel like a maze.
+However complicated it can seem at first, the Netherlands is in fact one of the European countries with best access to funding for small and medium-sized businesses.
+You just need to know where to look.

 There are roughly two types of financing: equity financing and debt financing.
 Equity financing means raising capital by selling shares in your company.
 Debt financing means you will find an someone to give you a loan.